Sunday, 5 October 2014

 XVII Sunday after Pentecost

-The seventeenth Sunday after Pentecost is this year the second Sunday of October.
-The Sunday is of semi-double rite and the liturgical colour is green.
-The Gospel pericopes at Mattins and Mass come from the twenty-second chapter of St. Matthew and have the Pharisees asking the LORD what is the greatest commandment.
+The seventeenth Sunday after Pentecost is of semi-double rite and its liturgical colour is green.
+This year it is the second Sunday of October.
+The Gospel pericopes at Mattins and Mass come from the twenty-second chapter of St. Matthew and tell of the Pharisees asking the LORD what is the greatest commandment.
+Being also the first Sunday in October it is also Rosary Sunday.

 As Vespers yesterday afternoon the antiphons and psalms of Saturday were sung.
+The Office hymn was Jam sol recedit igneus.
 The antiphon on the Magnificat was Refulsit sol for the Saturday before the second Sunday of October.
-After the collect of the Sunday commemorations were sung of the preceding Office of St. Bridget and then of St. Dionysius, Rusticus and Eleutherius.
-The Suffrage was not sung because of the occurring double feast and the Dominical preces were omitted at Compline.
+After the collect of the Sunday commemorations were sung of the preceding Office of St. Francis of Assisi and of SS Placid and Others.
+The Suffrage was omitted due to the occurring double feast as were the Dominical preces at Compline.

-At Mattins in the first nocturn the lessons continue to be read from the First Book of the Machabees.
-In the second nocturn the lessons are from St. Ambrose's book on The City of God.
+At Mattins the invitatory is Adoremus Dominum and the Office hymn is Primo die.
+In the first nocturn the lessons continue to be read from the First Book of the Machabees.
+In the second nocturn the lessons are taken from St. Augustine writings on the City of God.
 In the third nocturn the homily is from St. Chrysostom on St. Matthew's Gospel.
 The Te Deum is sung.
-At Lauds, after the collect of the Sunday, a commemoration is sung of SS Dionysius, Rusticus and Eleutherius followed by the Suffrage of the Saints.
+At Lauds the Office hymn is Aeterne.
+After the collect of the Sunday a commemoration is sung of SS Placid and Other followed by the Suffrage of the Saints.

 At Prime (Pss.
 117, 118i & 118ii) Quicumque is sung as are the Dominical preces.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is of SS Dionysius, Rusticus and Eletherius, the third collect is A cunctis.
-The Creed is sung as is the preface of the Blessed Trinity.
+The Gloria is sung, the second collect is of SS Placid and Others, the third collect is A cunctis.
+The Creed is sung and the preface of the Blessed Trinity.

-In the 'liturgical books of 1962' there are no commemorations at Vespers.
-Mattins is cut down to one nocturn.
-There are no commemorations at Lauds.
-Quicumque is omitted at Prime.
-At Mass there is only one collect.
+In those ancient and traditional 'liturgical books of 1962' today is the first Sunday of October.
+At Vespers the antiphon on the Magnificat was Adaperiat and there were no commemorations.
+Mattins is cut down to a single nocturn.
+There are no commemorations nor Suffrage at Lauds.
+At Prime both Quicumque and the Dominical preces are omitted.
+At Mass there is but a single collect.
 At Vespers there are no commemorations.
-The Suffrage has been abolished as are the Domincal preces.

 Art: Jerome Nadal